Mrak-IW/jsonplaceholder_rest_api/README.md

 This is a sample code implementing a REST API for https://jsonplaceholder.typicode.com/ test server.
 Details about this server you can get by the link above.

 # Disclaimer
-I'm contious about this project is not fool-proof.
+I'm concious about this project is not foolproof.
 I was not trying to make it so.
 It is a demo-program and just a sandbox to try some C++ features.

 # Usage
 The project is using *cmake* system.